qwertie/ecsharp/index.md

 At the moment, Loyc is limited to the .NET platform.
 Loyc has several general-purpose "core" libraries that you can read about at [core.loyc.net](http://core.loyc.net).

-This is a huge project with many parts and I am looking feverishly for volunteers to help create these parts.
+Loyc is a concept with many parts and potential parts, and I am looking feverishly for volunteers to help create these parts.
 You can reach me at `gmail.com`, with account name `qwertie256`.